Plans & Tasks

 Once saved, split it into tasks:

-> /plans split 1The agent reads the plan, explores the codebase, then creates ordered implementation tasks and test-writing tasks.
-Tasks are saved with IDs like 1-1, 1-2, etc. (the prefix is the plan ID).
+> /plans split 1The agent reads the plan, explores the codebase, then writes an ordered markdown task list (## task titles, optional **Files:**, description text, optional **Criteria:** with one - bullet per criterion). nav parses that into tasks and saves them with IDs like 1-1, 1-2, etc. (the prefix is the plan ID). /plans microsplit still uses a fenced JSON array (with codeContext for small models).

 Working a plan